 Safety tip for July: There is no hospital or emergency (after hours) medical facility or hyperbaric chamber on Eleuthera, so get trip insurance with medical evacuation just in case you have a problem in the water or on land.
 Divers Alert Network (DAN) is an excellent choice, very affordable and can be accessed through our website.

 Fun tip for July: Don’t forget your underwater camera, the photography opportunities are limitless.

-Diver tip for July: Too long a surface interval is not good for your health, dive early and dive often.
+Diver tip for July: Cream based sun screen tends to fog up your mask, bring an alcohol based sunscreen, like Bullfrog, which does not fog your mask and lasts all day.
 Endless visibility awaits the adventuresome divers, who treasure uncrowded diving, deserted beaches and endless dive sites on South Eleuthera.